kostichs/comp_description/README.md

 ## Overview

-This Python script automates the process of enriching a list of company names provided in an Excel or CSV file.
+This Python script automates the process of enriching a list of company names.
 For each company, it performs the following steps asynchronously:

-1.  **Find URLs:** Uses the Serper.dev Google Search API to find the likely official website homepage and LinkedIn company profile URL.
-User-provided context is used to refine searches.
+1.  **Contextual URL Search:** Uses Serper.dev Google Search API with iterative queries (refined by user-provided context like industry/location) to find the most relevant official website and LinkedIn company profile URL.
+Results are ranked using a weighted scoring system that includes exact/partial name matches, domain relevance, keyword analysis, and semantic similarity via OpenAI embeddings.
-2.  **Scrape Pages:** Uses the ScrapingBee API to scrape the HTML content of the found URLs.
-It attempts a simple fetch first and falls back to JavaScript rendering if necessary.
+2.  **Advanced Web Scraping:** Employs ScrapingBee API to fetch HTML content.
+It attempts a simple, fast request first, then falls back to full JavaScript rendering with a timeout if needed.
+3.  **Multi-faceted Validation:** Validates scraped pages based on title, domain, HTML content signals (e.g., presence of "About Us", copyright notices, absence of e-commerce elements), and URL structure.
+An optional LLM-based check can further verify if the page is truly about the company.
-3.  **Extract Content:** Parses the scraped HTML to find relevant text snippets (meta description, first paragraph, or specific sections like "About").
+4.  **Content Extraction:** Parses validated HTML to extract key text snippets (meta description, main paragraphs, "About" sections).
-4.  **Generate LLM Output:** Sends the company name, found URLs, extracted text, and user-provided context to the OpenAI API (using a configurable model like GPT-4o Mini) based on a flexible configuration file (`llm_config.yaml`).
-It can be configured to return either a structured JSON object or a text description.
-5.  **Save Results:** Saves the enriched data (including homepage URL, LinkedIn URL, and the LLM output) into a unique CSV file in the `output/final_outputs/` directory for each input file processed.
-A consolidated JSON summary is also printed to the console upon completion.
+5.  **Configurable LLM Processing:** Sends company data, extracted text, and user context to an OpenAI model (e.g., GPT-4o Mini).
+The interaction is fully defined in `llm_config.yaml`, supporting custom messages, API parameters, and JSON Mode for structured output.
+6.  **Organized Output:** Saves results to uniquely named CSV files (e.g., `InputFile_output_1.csv`) in `output/final_outputs/`.
+Columns include `name`, `homepage`, `linkedin`, and either a `description` or multiple `llm_*` fields if JSON output was generated.
+A consolidated JSON summary of all results is printed upon completion.

-**Code Structure:** The project utilizes a modular structure with core logic located within the `src/` directory for better organization and maintainability.
+**Code Structure:** The project is modularized into the `src/` package, with distinct modules for configuration, data I/O, external API clients, processing logic, and the main pipeline orchestration, enhancing maintainability and readability.

 ## Features

-*   Handles input from Excel (`.xlsx`, `.xls`) and CSV (`.csv`) files in `input/`.
+*   Input from Excel (`.xlsx`, `.xls`) or CSV (`.csv`) files (company names in the first column).
-*   Reads company names from the **first column** of the input file, regardless of the header name.
-*   Uses **Serper.dev** for robust Google Search results.
-*   Uses **ScrapingBee** with a simple-fetch/JS-render fallback mechanism for reliable web scraping.
-*   Utilizes **OpenAI API** for data extraction or description generation.
-*   **Asynchronous Processing:** Leverages `asyncio` and `aiohttp` for efficient, non-blocking I/O operations (Serper search, ScrapingBee scraping, OpenAI calls), significantly speeding up processing for large lists.
+*   Iterative, context-enhanced Serper.dev search with **advanced scoring and semantic ranking (embeddings)** for URL discovery.
+*   Two-tier ScrapingBee scraping (simple fetch then JS render fallback).
+*   Multi-level content validation (title, domain, HTML signals, URL structure, optional LLM check).
+*   Asynchronous operations (`asyncio`, `aiohttp`) for high performance.
-*   **Context-Aware Processing:** Prompts the user to provide context (industry, region, source, etc.) for each input file if a corresponding `_context.txt` file is missing.
-This context is used to refine searches and inform the LLM.
+*   **Interactive Context Input:** Prompts user for context (industry, region, etc.) for each input file *on every run*, suggesting previously saved context.
+Context is saved to `_context.txt` files and used to refine searches and LLM prompts.
-*   **Flexible LLM Configuration:** Uses a single `llm_config.yaml` file to define the OpenAI model, API parameters (temperature, max_tokens, etc.), and the structure/content of messages sent to the API, including support for **JSON Mode**.
+*   **Single, Flexible LLM Configuration (`llm_config.yaml`):** Defines OpenAI model, all API parameters (temperature, max_tokens, `response_format`), and the complete `messages` array (system, user, assistant roles) with placeholder support (`{company}`, `{website_url}`, `{linkedin_url}`, `{about_snippet}`, `{user_provided_context}`).
-*   **Structured or Text Output:** Can be configured via `llm_config.yaml` to request structured JSON output or a plain text description from the LLM.
-Output CSV columns adapt accordingly.
-*   **Unique Output Files:** Automatically generates unique output CSV filenames (e.g., `data_output_1.csv`) in `output/final_outputs/` to prevent overwriting previous results.
-*   **Modular Codebase** (logic primarily in `src/` package).
+*   Adapts output CSV columns based on LLM output (single `description` or multiple `llm_` prefixed columns for JSON).
+*   Prevents overwriting output files by generating unique names.

 ## Prerequisites

 *   Python 3.8+
-*   `pip` (Python package installer)
+*   `pip`

 ## Setup

-1.  **Clone/Download Project:** Obtain the project files.
-2.  **Navigate to Root Directory:** `cd <project_directory>` (the one containing `main.py` and `src/`).
-3.  **Create Virtual Environment:**
+1.  **Clone/Download & Navigate:** Get project files and `cd` to the root directory (containing `main.py`).
+2.  **Virtual Environment (Recommended):**
     ```bash
     python -m venv venv
+    # Activate (e.g., Windows PowerShell: .\venv\Scripts\Activate.ps1)
     ```
-    Activate it (e.g., `.\venv\Scripts\Activate.ps1` on PowerShell).
-4.  **Install Dependencies:**
+3.  **Install Dependencies:**
     ```bash
     pip install -r requirements.txt
     ```
-5.  **Create `.env` File:** In the root directory, create `.env` and add:
+4.  **`.env` File:** Create `.env` in the root with your API keys:
     ```dotenv
     SERPER_API_KEY=your_serper_dev_key
     SCRAPINGBEE_API_KEY=your_scrapingbee_key